 Information for hauliers regarding attendance at an inland border facility is available to view here.

-The new rules require additional customs and transit checks.
+Additional customs and transit checks are required from 1 January.
 Where there is no space at ports for new border infrastructure, the Government has sought approval to build new inland border facilities where these checks and other activities will take place.